Ends in

 Question 1

-What should you do to ensure that Kubernetes can download the images from Container Registry securely?
+What should you do to ensure that Kubernetes can download the images from Artifact Registry securely?

 1. In the td-devops project, assign the Storage Object Viewer IAM role to the service account used by the GKE nodes.